-Section 1 – Membership: Membership shall consist of an advisory board of directors, Elder advisory committee, and Executive Director

-1. Number.
-The membership of the BOD shall consist of up to 13 but must remain an odd number as to break any ties in decisions.
-This number shall be in effect until such number is changed by an amendment to these Bylaws.
+Section 1 - Number.
+The membership of the Community Advisory Committee (CAC) shall consist of up to 13.

 2. Eligibility.
-Individuals shall be appointed to the BOD by the Executive Director and Elder advisory committee.
-In appointing members to the BOD, the Executive Director shall act in good faith and shall use its best efforts to achieve a composite BOD which reasonably reflects the diverse needs and interests of the communities serviced by Mahkato Revitalization Project.
-At the time they are seated on the BOD, the members shall be members of Mahkato Revitalization Project.
-No individual member of the public or representative of any particular organization, community, or group shall have any enforceable right to membership on the BOD.
+Individuals shall be appointed to the CAC by the Executive Director and Board of Elders .
+In appointing members to the CAC, the Executive Director and Elders Board shall act in good faith and shall use its best efforts to achieve a composite CAC which reasonably reflects the diverse needs and interests of the communities serviced by Mahkato Revitalization Project.
+At the time they are seated on the CAC, the members shall be members of Mahkato Revitalization Project.
+No individual member of the public or representative of any particular organization, community, or group shall have any enforceable right to membership on the CAC.
 This position is by appointment only.

 3. Term.
-Subject to the provisions relating to resignation and removal of a member, members of the DOB shall be appointed to two-year terms.
-Re-appointment is possible through Elder advisory and Executive Director.
+Subject to the provisions relating to resignation and removal of a member, members of the CAC shall be appointed to two-year terms.
+Re-appointment is possible through Elders Board and Executive Director.
 The members shall be divided into two groups for the purpose of staggering the terms of the members.
 The number of directors in each group and the expiration date of the initial terms of directors of each group are set forth below.

 NUMBER OF INITIAL MEMBERS